zapier/zapier-platform-cli/README-source.md

 ### Quick Setup Guide

-> Be sure to check the [Requirements](#requirements) before you start!
-Also, we recommend the [Tutorial](https://github.com/zapier/zapier-platform-cli/wiki/Tutorial) for a more thorough introduction.

 First up is installing the CLI and setting up your auth to create a working "Zapier Example" application.
 It will be private to you and visible in your live [Zap editor](https://zapier.com/app/editor).